 - 4.1 Address existing capacity and requirements of the development for sewerage, water, electricity, waste disposal, telecommunications and gas in consultation with relevant agencies.
-Identify and describe staging, if any, of infrastructure works. - 4.2 Address and provide the likely scope of an planning agreement and/or developer contributions with Council/ Government agencies. - 4.3 Address if the existing social services and infrastructure will support additional housing proposed.
+Identify and describe staging, if any, of infrastructure works. - 4.2 Address and provide the likely scope of a planning agreement and/or developer contributions with Council/ Government agencies.